Steely Sarina Wiegman calmly steers England’s Lionesses to Euro 2022 glory

 But behind the crisp button-down is someone with a wry smile and an understated sense of humour, a woman who recently burst into giggles when asked if she was a ‘serial winner’ and has looked increasingly exuberant and generous with hugs after each final whistle.

-The jacket was off and the shirt sleeves hitched up for Sunday’s final at a red-hot Wembley, but the businesslike approach remained – along with a tradition Wiegman result.
+The jacket was off and the shirt sleeves hitched up for Sunday’s final at a red-hot Wembley, but the businesslike approach remained – along with a traditional Wiegman result.

 The best videos delivered daily